lucafrancescato/liqo/docs/pages/gettingstarted/helloworld/test.md

 ```shell script
 kubectl apply -f https://raw.githubusercontent.com/liqotech/liqo/master/docs/examples/hello-world.yaml -n liqo-demo
 ```
-The `hello-world.yaml` file is a simple `nginx` service; it is composed of two pods running an `nginx` image, and a service exposing the pods to the cluster; the reason for having _two_ `nginx` pods is to create a configuration in which one pod runs in the local cluster, while the other is forced to be scheduled on the remote cluster.
+The `hello-world.yaml` file is a simple `nginx` application.
+It is composed of two pods running an `nginx` image, and a service exposing the pods to the cluster.
+The reason for having _two_ `nginx` pods is to create a configuration in which one pod runs in the local cluster, while the other is forced to be scheduled on the remote cluster.

 {{%expand "Expand here for a more advanced explanation of what happens under the hood:" %}}

 The complete `hello-world.yaml` file is as follows:
 {{% render-code file="static/examples/hello-world.yaml" language="yaml" %}}

 Differently from the traditional examples, the above deployment introduces an *affinity* constraint.
 This forces Kubernetes to schedule the first pod (i.e. `nginx-local`) on a physical node, and the second one (i.e. `nginx-remote`) on a virtual node.
 Virtual nodes are like traditional Kubernetes nodes, but they represent foreign clusters and are labelled with `liqo.io/type: virtual-node`.